 Get right back to your schedule and habits at home

 Once the holidays are over it's time to tighten things up!
 Get right back into your usual routine.
 If you don't, a week of holiday cheer can end up creating a month of wonky sleep habits.
 After traveling or being off schedule for a few days, it may feel like you need a mini sleep training experience for a night or two.
 Armed with that knowledge, just stick it out, be consistent, and you’ll be back to great sleep in no time!

-Katelyn Thompson is the owner of Sweet Pea Sleep.
-She lives in Georgia with her two little boys and realtor husband.
+Katelyn Thompson is the owner of Sweet Pea Sleep and co-founder of The Collective for Family Rest and Wellness.
+She is a mom to 3, 2 boys and a girl.
+Katelyn is also a cancer mom as her toddler is fighting leukemia and she shares a bit about that on her account She lives in Georgia with her children and realtor husband.
 She believes a well-rested family is a happier and healthier family, and is on a mission to help families get the rest they need in a way that fits their personal family dynamic.

-Katelyn has a degree in Child Development from the University of Georgia and has been a certified pediatric sleep consultant for three years.
+Katelyn has a degree in Child Development from the University of Georgia and is a certified pediatric sleep consultant.
 You can find Katelyn most often sharing real life, providing mama encouragement and expert sleep tips on her Instagram (www.Instagram.com/sweetpeasleep)